Polymer/old-docs-site/0.5/articles/webview.md

 ## Loading the main page

-Congrats!
-Your app is built and chillaxing in `src/main/assets/www`.
-There are a couple of more finishing touches.
+There are a couple of more finishing touches to get the main page up and running.

 First, override `shouldOverrideUrlLoading()` so non-local links open in the browser rather than the WebView.
 In **MyAppWebViewClient.java**: